DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

-\subsection{Rate of Consistency for the DBSCAN Algorithm}
+\subsection{Rate of consistency for the DBSCAN algorithm}

-In this section, we will present the main results of the paper, and derive rates of consistency for DBSCAN-based cluster tree estimators of H\"{o}lder smooth densities in $\Sigma(L,\alpha)$ with respect to the notion of $\delta$-separation.
-Specifically we show that these estimators are $\delta$-consistent with rate (see \Cref{defi:delta-consistent} above)
+We are now ready to present the main results of the paper, and derive rates of consistency for DBSCAN-based cluster tree estimators with respect to the criterion of $\delta$-separation and for H\"{o}lder smooth densities.
+Specifically, we will show that these estimators are $\delta$-consistent with rate

-for an appropriate positive constant $C$ that depend on $\| p\|_\infty$, $L$ and, possibly, $K$ and $\alpha$.
-The above rates depend on the smoothness of the underlying density, with smoother densities leading to faster rates, and, as we prove later on in \Cref{subsection:flat-lowerbound}, are in fact minimax optimal.
-This is one of the main findings of the article and provides a sharpening over the consistency results of \cite{chaudhuri2014consistent} for cluster tree estimation, which are independent of the smoothness of $p$.
-As remarked above, \eqref{delta.rate} matches the optimal rate for density estimation given in \eqref{eq:Linfty.optimal}.
+for an appropriate constant $C$ that depends on $\| p\|_\infty$, $L$, $K$ and $\alpha$.
+The above rates depend on the smoothness of the underlying density, with smoother densities leading to faster rates, and, as shown in \Cref{subsection:flat-lowerbound}, are in fact minimax optimal.
+This is one of the main contributions of this article and delivers an extension of the cluster consistency results of \cite{chaudhuri2014consistent}, which are agnostic to the smoothness of $p$.

-We will carry out separate analyses for the case of $\alpha \leq 1$ and the more subtle case in which the density has a higher degree of smoothness, i.e. $\alpha > 1$.